oracle-livelabs/adb/shared/adb-develop-rag-apps/integrate-genai/integrate-genai.md

 4. The name of the embedding model (optional) that will create the vectors from the source data
 5. A vector index

-For a complete list of the Select AI profile attributes, see the [DBMS\_CLOUD\_AI\_Package] (https://docs.oracle.com/en/cloud/paas/autonomous-database/serverless/adbsb/dbms-cloud-ai-package.html#GUID-D51B04DE-233B-48A2-BBFA-3AAB18D8C35C) in the Using Oracle Autonomous Database Serverless documentation.
+For a complete list of the Select AI profile attributes, see the [DBMS\_CLOUD\_AI\_Package] (https://docs.oracle.com/en/cloud/paas/autonomous-database/serverless/adbsb/dbms-cloud-ai-package.html#GUID-D51B04DE-233B-48A2-BBFA-3AAB18D8C35C) in the Using Oracle Autonomous AI Database Serverless documentation.

 ### **Connect to one of the following AI providers using each provider's default model**